 (iii) Parts of components purchased or produced, like batteries for transistor radios and tires for cycles.

-(iv) Primary packing materials like cartons, wrappings, cardboard boxes, etc. used to protect finished from climatic conditions or for secure handling inside the factory.
+(iv) Primary packing materials like cartons, wrappings, cardboard boxes, etc. used to protect the finish from climatic conditions or for secure handling inside the factory.

-From the above discussion, it becomes clear that indirect materials like boxes etc. cannot be classified as direct materials.
-An example of indirect materials is consumable like of fixed assets, high-speed diesel used in power generator etc.
+From the above discussion, it becomes clear that indirect materials like boxes etc., cannot be classified as direct materials.
+An example of indirect materials is consumables like fixed assets, high-speed diesel used in power generators etc.

-Classification of materials into direct and indirect facilitates materials.
-Direct materials are usually high-value items as compared to indirect materials and need strict control and critical analysis for reducing their cost.
-On the other hand, simple control techniques are sufficient in the case of indirect materials being low-value items.
+The classification of materials into direct and indirect categories facilitates materials.
+Direct materials are usually high-value items as compared to indirect materials and need strict control and critical analysis to reduce their cost.
+On the other hand, simple control techniques are sufficient for indirect materials being low-value items.

-However, in some cases, through the materials is a part of the finished product, yet it is not treated as direct materials; for example, sewing thread in dressmaking and nails in furniture making.
-This is because they are used in comparatively small quantities and it would be futile elaboration to analyse them for the purpose of direct charge.
-Such material is treated as indirect materials.
+However, in some cases, the material is a part of the finished product, yet it is not treated as direct materials; for example, sewing thread in dressmaking and nails in furniture making.
+This is because they are used in comparatively small quantities, and it would be futile elaboration to analyse them for the purpose of direct charge.
+Such materials are treated as indirect materials.

 Thus, it can be concluded that the ease and the feasibility with which a material can be traced into the compositions of a finished product will determine what is to be treated as a direct material.